tera-si/unifree/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+**Due to restrictions of socket.io, if you use localhost:3000, live chat service will not funciton.
+You have to use full IP address instead, i.e. http://192.168.x.x:3000/.

 ## `npm test`